My child has an allergy. How can I find out which of your foods would be suitable?

 Do you have nutritional information for your cereals made up with different types of milk?

 The mixing instructions on our packs suggest using your baby’s usual milk to make up our cereals.
-To give you an example of the nutritional content of the cereal made with milk on the back of pack, we use breast milk*.
-The typical nutritional values of our cereals made with other milks including formula and cow’s milk are shown in our guide which you can find here.
+To give you an example of the nutritional content of the cereal made with milk on the back of pack, we use a leading UK brand of formula milk .
+The typical nutritional values of our cereals made with other milks including breast milk* and cow’s milk are shown in our guide which you can find here.

 * Nutrition values of breast milk are sourced from McCance & Widdowson’s, Sixth Summary Edition.